 There are two cool features for conducting seminars and tutorial calls.

 The first is the “Annotate” function: underline important moments on the screen during the screen sharing session with the help of different arrows, means of highlighting and an outlined cursor.
 This is extremely useful for remote studying and video presentations.

 The second is Virtual Background.
 If you don’t want somebody to see your room, you can choose another background from the Zoom’s gallery or even pick up your own with your company’s logo on it.

 Zoom is paid.
 There is a free plan, however, which is significantly cut in functionality.

 Image source: Zoom

 If you are a team member who is always on the line with potential customers, partners or representatives, it’s important to schedule your day properly, taking into account your new daily routine away from the office.

 Your schedule will be seen via a link on social media or other channels people often use to connect with you.
 If you are a real workaholic, you can use Calendly for personal planning.
-Your friends and family will know when you can devote them some of your time.
+Your friends and family will know when you can devote to them some of your time.

 Important!
 Productive work without any distractions is cool as you keep up with all you planned to do.
-However, don’t forget about yourself and keep a work-life balance!
+However, don’t forget about yourself and keep a steady work-life balance!
 Remote work will completely change your habitual routine.
 Periods of adaptation can last longer than you might think.
 Don’t overload yourself with tasks and plans at the beginning, as you will experience burnout!

 Telegram is a great cloud-based messenger for private chatting and work affairs.
 With the implementation of folders for sorting chats by categories, you will be able to separate your private and business life.